 3. Sterile Adhesive Bandages

-Whether you’re using it for backpacking or simple first aid around the home, bandages are essential.
+Bandages are essential whether you’re using it for backpacking or simple first aid around the home.
 Be sure to stock your kit with various sizes of bandages, as well as different types.
 Larger bandages are great for covering minor cuts and scrapes.

 4. Adhesive Tape